ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-11-build-image-with-ENV-and-ARG-instructions/README.md

 docker rm -f $(docker ps -aq)
 ```

-## Part 3 - Create an image with `ARG` instruction for publishing a web page from nginx image
+## Part 3 - Create an image with `ARG` instruction for publishing a web page from the nginx image

 - In myweb folder, create another folder named myweb-arg.